Richard Bright (actor)

-Richard James Bright (June 28, 1937 – February 18, 2006) was an American actor, well known for his role as Al Neri in the Godfather films.
+Richard James Bright (June 28, 1937 – February 18, 2006) was an American actor, known for his role as Al Neri in the Godfather trilogy.

 Early life

 Bright was born in Bay Ridge, Brooklyn, New York City, the son of Matilda (née Scott) and Ernest Bright, who was a shipbuilder.

 Career

 Bright began his career doing live television in Manhattan at the age of 18, and made his film debut in Robert Wise's Odds Against Tomorrow (1959).
 He also worked on several movies early in his career with his friend Sam Peckinpah.